archwomen/website/README.md

 users and those who cannot use pointing devices.
 The main website uses WAI-ARIA roles on HTML elements.
 Further information is available at: http://www.w3.org/TR/wai-aria-practices/

+Here are a few common roles used:

+* banner - Site-orientated content, such as the name of the web site, title of the page, and/or the logo.
+* navigation - The area that contains the navigation links for the document or web site.
+* main - The main or central content of the document.
+* search - This section contains the search functionality for the site.
+* article - Stand-alone content that makes sense out of context from the rest of the document.
+Examples might be a blog posting, a comment on a blog, a forum post, etc. Specifically, a blog posting might be identified as an article and individual blog comments might also be marked up with a role of article within that blog posting.
+* complementary - Supporting content for the main content
+* contentinfo - Informational child content, such as footnotes, copyrights, links to privacy statement, links to preferences, and so on.